matheuscscp/pimenta-judge/README.md

 ### Important hints
 * `pjudge start` creates a file inside the directory (`contest.bin`) to avoid future start commands from lauching the judge again and `pjudge stop` removes this file.
 So if the computer shuts down instantly (as in an energy cut), you should remove this file to start the judge again!
-* You can have multiple instances of `pjudge` running in the same operating system!
+* All it takes to run a `pjudge` instance is a folder and a port.
+So you can have multiple contests running in the same host/operating system!
 * `pjudge` keeps nothing of its file structure (explained below) in memory.
 Anything you change in the directory will take effect instantly!

 ## Directory and file structure